 Look in almost any medicine cabinet and you are likely to find an NSAID (non-steroidal anti-inflammatory drug).
 NSAIDs, which are used to quell pain and inflammation, are so pervasive that they often have their own aisle in drugstores.
-In fact, care needs to be taken to ensure that people do not accidentally take too much NSAIDS, especially when using more than one over-the-counter drug to treat pain and fever from a cold or other illness.
-Other uses of NSAIDs include treating headaches, muscle pain, menstrual cramps and everyday aches and pains.
+In fact, care needs to be taken to ensure that people do not accidentally take too many NSAIDS, especially when using more than one of these over-the-counter drugs to treat pain and fever from a cold or other illness.
+Other uses of NSAIDs include treating headaches, muscle pain, menstrual cramps and relieving everyday aches and pains.

 People with inflammatory bowel disease (IBD) experience aches and pains just like anyone else.
 Many also experience pain on a daily basis due to extra-intestinal conditions such as arthritis or from drug side effects such from treating headaches.
 However, some gastroenterologists recommend that their IBD patients stay away from NSAIDs.
 The reason: NSAIDs may have an adverse effect on Crohn's disease and ulcerative colitis.

 NSAIDs work by blocking two particular enzymes in the body: cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2).
 COX-1 plays a role in the digestive system and COX-2 plays a role in the inflammatory process.
 The function of COX-1 is to regulate substances called prostaglandins that protect the lining of the stomach from the acids that help digest food.
 The prostaglandins synthesized by COX-2 mediate the inflammatory process and the pain response.